amirkibbar/plum/README.md

     }
 ```

-## Easily store and retrive values from the Consul key value store
+## Easily store and retrieve values from the Consul key value store

 Use the ConsulTemplate to retrieve and store values in the Consul key value store: